Talbot Type T4 "Minor": Background

 As part of the backwash from the bankruptcy and break-up of the Anglo-French Sunbeam-Talbot-Darracq combine in 1935, the French part of the business was purchased by Tony Lago, an auto-industry entrepreneur born in Venice, but who had built much of his auto-industry career during the 1920s in England.
 The registered name of the company Lago now owned was "Automobiles Talbot-Darracq S.A.", but in the English speaking world it is generally known as "Talbot-Lago".
 The cars themselves were badged in their home market simply as Talbots, which had been the badge worn by products of the predecessor company since 1922 when the "-Darracq" suffix had been dropped from the names used for the cars in France.

-Although in 1935 Lago's company continued building Talbot models from the pre-bankruptcy period, he rapidly replaced them with a range of light weight, sporting six-cylinder engined cars, centred round the Talbot Baby and the slightly less sporting "voitures de tourisme" such as the Talbot Major and the smaller Talbot Cadette.
-The passenger car range was complemented by racing cars and a high profile motor racing programme.
-The passenger cars and racing cars were designed by a fellow Italian expatriate called Walter Becchia who during 1939 would transfer to Citroën and play a key role in the development of the Citroën 2CV.
+Although in 1935 Lago's company continued building Talbot models from the pre-bankruptcy period, he rapidly replaced them with a range of lightweight, sporting six-cylinder-engined cars, centred round the Talbot Baby and the slightly less sporting "voitures de tourisme" such as the Talbot Major and the smaller Talbot Cadette.
+The passenger car range was complemented by racing cars and a high-profile motor racing programme.
+The passenger cars and racing cars were designed by a fellow Italian expatriate called Walter Becchia, who during 1939 would transfer to Citroën and play a key role in the development of the Citroën 2CV.